nikitavoloboev/data/meta/abbreviations.md

 I also can prefix certain things with a year, like in [talks](../talks/Talks.md) which stand for they year in which the article or book was made in.

 ## GitHub Gists
 As I embed a lot of code in these wiki as gists.
 I use `{}` to signify user input in these Gists.
 [Here](https://gist.github.com/17a9bc95ce5da0db7f85d076b45d07cd) is an example of one such gist.
-There `{dir}` means that a directory name is what the user command that is missing.
+There `{dir}` means that a directory name is the user command that is missing.

 ## Karabiner mappings
 I may often say something like `which I binded to a + k` which means I binded some action with Karabiner to `a` modifier key held down + k.
 For what means, you can read [this](../macOS/apps/karabiner/Karabiner.md).